ysyk2021/creating-a-stress-reducing-environment-in-the-workplace/src/chapter-2-3.md

-# Techniques for Overcoming Common Causes of Workplace Stress

 In this chapter, we will explore various techniques that can help individuals overcome common causes of workplace stress.
 By implementing these strategies, employees can create a stress-reducing environment in the workplace, leading to improved well-being and productivity.